1979 NBA playoffs: (3) Philadelphia 76ers vs. (6) New Jersey Nets

+Game two was the only NBA playoff game at the Rutgers Athletic Center.

 This was the first playoff meeting between these two teams.

 (4) Houston Rockets vs. (5) Atlanta Hawks

 This was the second playoff meeting between these two teams, with the Hawks winning the only previous meeting.

 Western Conference first round

 (3) Phoenix Suns vs. (6) Portland Trail Blazers

 This was the first playoff meeting between these two teams.

 (4) Denver Nuggets vs. (5) Los Angeles Lakers

 This was the first playoff meeting between these two teams.